barryclark/jekyll-now/about.md

 permalink: /about/
 ---

+This is about a my relationship with data.
 The same way that life brought me to NYC from Barcelona,it had some other surprise for me: Data Science.
-This is about a my relationship with data
+I hope you can enjoy it as much as I do and if there is anything you want to say, comment or whatever, you are welcome to do it.

 ### More Information